BarGenossar/FlexER/README.md

 The used datasets are provided in the [data](./data/) folder, divided to train, validation and test (for each intent).
 Explanations about candidate pair representation is provided in [DITTO](https://github.com/megagonlabs/ditto).

-Details about the datasets and intents creation are given in our paper (currently under review).
+Details about the datasets and intents creation are given in our [paper](https://dl.acm.org/doi/10.1145/3588722).

 ### training with Ditto
 To train the independent intent matchers with Ditto (you can apply your own matcher instead), run the following command: